varmor/varmor/README.md

 <h1 align="center">Hi there👋, I'm <a href="#">Varun</a>!</h1>

-<p align="justify">I'm an intermediate <b>Engineering Major</b> @GHRCEM, Pune.
-I'm an aspiring <b>Software Developer</b> who enjoys connecting the dots:
+<p align="justify">I'm an intermediate Engineering Major at @GHRCEM, Pune, and an aspiring Machine Learning Engineer who enjoys connecting the
-be it ideas from different disciplines, people from different teams, or applications from different industries, my passion lies in solving problems while communicating complex ideas to non-technical stakeholders.
-I have strong technical skills and an academic background in Engineering (Computer Science + Artificial Intelligence), I'm graduating in May 2024 and I'm interested in Software
+dots, ideas from different disciplines, people from different teams, or applications from different industries, my passion lies in solving data science problems while communicating complex ideas to non-technical stakeholders.
+I have good technical abilities as well as an academic background in Engineering (Computer Science + Artificial Intelligence), and I'm graduating in May 2024
-Engineering Role.
 </p>
 <p align="center">Check out my <a href="https://varmor.github.io/">portfolio website</a> to get to know my tech stack and some other cool stuff.</p>
 <p align="center">Feel free reaching out to me at following platforms:</p>